 United Way of Southeast Alaska understands that, in order to decrease dropout rates in Southeast Alaska, our focus can not be on high school students alone.
-To address the problem of high school dropouts, United Way of Southeast Alaska encourages early learning by supporting the Born Learning initiative and Dolly Parton's Imagination Library.
-Recently, United Way of Southeast Alaska launched a Literacy by Third Grade campaign to help ensure children are reading at grade level by the time they complete third grade.
+To address the problem of high school dropouts, UWSEAK encourages early learning by supporting the Born Learning initiative and Dolly Parton's Imagination Library.
+Recently, UWSEAK launched a Literacy by Third Grade campaign to help ensure children are reading at grade level by the time they complete third grade.

 To reach our goal, we need your help.
 The strategies proven to work are those that connect communities to their schools: parent involvement; literacy volunteers in the classroom; mentors for disadvantaged students; business leaders engaged in early childhood advocacy.
 Sign up today, volunteer to help, create lasting change for the community.

 1. Figure according to Communities in Schools, one of America’s leading drop-out prevention partnerships.